home click highlighted hovered text for more info, see help

 Bridge of San Rafael in San Miguel de Allende at A La Cieneguita

-Sanctuary of Jesus Nazareno in Atotonilco on Calle Principal
+Sanctuary of Jesus Nazareno in Atotonilco

 The main feature of the complex is the rich Mexican Baroque mural work that adorns the main nave and chapels.
 This was chiefly the work of Antonio Martínez de Pocasangre over a period of thirty years.
 The mural work has led the complex to be dubbed the "Sistine Chapel of Mexico."